AmoDinho/design-systems-zero-hero/README.md

 Design systems exist purely because they help companies provide a consistent brand and user experince for their products or services.

+Your users are everywhere your brand is.
+Web, mobile, print, film and clothing are just a few places where your customers/users interat with your brand.

+Design systems help bridge the gap between these diffferent platforms and give your team guidelines on how to execute the design and brand.

 ## how can they improve my ability

+### Proptype faster

+### Avoid sharing code between components

 ## Phases of building them